mendix/azure-kubernetes-cicd-reference-impl/README.md

 ## Part 3 - Deploy a database on Azure

 Your Mendix app needs a database to store persistent data.
 In this how-to we will use an Azure SQL Database for this  purpose.

+## Part 4 - Deploying a Mendix instance on the Kubernetes cluster